apburt/optqsm/README.md

 ## Overview

-optqsm wraps around TreeQSM to fully-automate (via nearest neighbour analysis) the construction and optimisation of QSMs. optqsm can also be used to locally parallelise the construction of QSMs.
+optqsm wraps around TreeQSM to fully automate (via nearest neighbour analysis) the construction and optimisation of QSMs. optqsm can also be used to locally parallelise the construction of QSMs.

 ## Dependencies